 24. Announce new hires through your company intranet.

-There’s no warmer welcome than introducing a new employee to the entire company on your intranet.
-The social tools—likes, comments, and messenger—makes your company intranet the perfect place to connect new team members with staff.
+There’s no warmer welcome than introducing a new employee to the entire company on your intranet site.
+The social tools—likes, comments, and messenger—makes your employee intranet the perfect place to connect new team members with staff.
 Create a post on the homepage and share a link to his or her profile for further networking.
-It’s an easy gesture and immediately demonstrates to new employees that the intranet is the main tool used to communicate throughout your company.
+It’s an easy gesture and immediately demonstrates to new employees that the business intranet is the main tool used in your company’s internal communications strategy.

 26. Provide training and tutorials on your company intranet.